Metro (1997 film): Plot

-During visitation at the jail with his cousin Clarence Teal, Korda orders Teal to murder Ronnie, Scott's ex-girlfriend, as a way to seek revenge on Scott.
+During visitation at the jail with his cousin Clarence Teal, Korda orders Teal to murder Ronnie Tate, Scott's ex-girlfriend, as a way to seek revenge on Scott.
 Teal attacks Ronnie at her apartment, but Scott intervenes and chases Teal down the fire escape, where, after a chase, Teal is struck and killed by a passing car.
 A furious Scott visits Korda in jail and warns him to stay away from Ronnie, showing him an autopsy picture of Teal, which enrages Korda.

 The next morning, Korda escapes from the jail and kidnaps Ronnie, leading Scott and Kevin into a confrontation at an abandoned shipyard.
 Korda threatens to kill Ronnie by decapitating her on the cutting machine she is pinned to if Scott does not follow his instructions.
 Korda charges toward Scott in a sports car, but is shot from a vantage point by Kevin, causing him to swerve and crash through the warehouse entrance.
 Scott frees Ronnie, while Kevin engages Korda in a shootout where the former is shot in the upper leg.
 Korda tries to retreat in Scott's truck, but Scott fights for control of it.
 Scott leaps out of the way while Korda, who is unable to escape due to Scott ramming a steel pipe into the door and on the gas pedal continues on, trapped in the truck.
 As Korda struggles to get the door open, the truck crashes into a stack of explosive barrels and Korda is killed in a massive explosion.
 The movie finishes with Scott and Ronnie relaxing on vacation at a Tahitian beach resort.